tjardoo/rust-ns/README.md

 ## Disclaimer

-NS/NS Reizigers is part of Nederlandse Spoorwegen B.V. and/or partners and is not associated with this project.
+NS/NS Reizigers is part of Nederlandse Spoorwegen B.V. and/or partners and is NOT associated with this project.
 This project is an independent application that is developed with the aim of learning the programming language Rust.
-This project makes use of the NS API.